Skip to main content

 For more information view the legal requirements to get married in Australia.

-Brisbane elopement Celebrants Cara and Jamie would love to assist you in planning your Australian wedding from overseas.
-Contact us now to get the ball the rolling!
+Queensland Celebrants Jamie and Cara would love to assist you in planning your Australian wedding from overseas.
+Let’s get the ball the rolling!